DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 **What happened here?**

 *Garbage in, garbage out.* The vector database isn't designed to be smart.
 It's designed to take an input vector, sort its own vectors by most-similar, and return the top `x` items.
 It doesn't know what either of the movies are.
 In our second prompt, we even specifically ask about The Matrix.
-But if you've never seen the Matrix and don't know about the movie, how are you supposed to know which of these chunks belongs to which movie?
+But if you've never seen the Matrix and don't know the story, how are you supposed to know which of these chunks belongs to which movie?
 The first chunk correctly answers the question, as there's literally an *Oracle* in the matrix, so that is the most similar chunk.
 But an oracle, by concept, offers wisdom and foresight.
-So, considering what little context the vector database has to work with, it's not *that* wrong to the conclude that Galadriel is also similar.
+So, considering what little context the vector database has to work with, it's not *that* wrong to conclude that Galadriel is also similar.

 ## RAG Problem #2: First Person Perspective Confusion

 I write a lot in the first person.
 I write articles, technical documentation, tech talk preparations, emails, and I keep a professional diary with things I'm working on and achievements that I accomplished.

-But also, I save a lot of content from other people who write in the first person.
-Articles I find interesting but don't have the time to read (yet), documentation of tools and applications that I'd like to be able to refer to.
-Neatly organized into directories and sub-directories they may be, but they all go into the same knowledge base, my 2nd brain.
+But I also store content written by other people in the first person—articles I find interesting but haven’t read yet, documentation for tools I reference, and other resources.
+They may be neatly organized into directories and sub-directories, but in the end, they all go into the same knowledge base.

-But given the chunks *"I designed a robust data anomaly detection system."* and *"I climbed Mount Fuji in the least amount of steps."*, how is it supposed to know which one of those belongs to me (obviously it's the former, but a vector db doesn't know that).
+But given the chunks *"I designed a robust data anomaly detection system."* and *"I climbed Mount Fuji in the least amount of steps."*, how is it supposed to know which one belongs to me?
+Obviously, it's the former, but a vector database has no way of knowing that.

 ## Solving Context Blindness by Making Chunks “Context Aware”